 Impact HYD-5: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project and would be mitigated to less than significant with Mitigation Measure HYD-4, which supersedes APMs TULE-HYD-1, TULE-HYD-2, TULE-HYD-3, and TULE-HYD-4.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).

 Impact HYD-6: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project and would be mitigated to less than significant with Mitigation Measures BIO-1a through BIO-1d, BIO-1f, BIO-2a through BIO-2c, HYD-1 and HYD-4.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-7: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 and would, therefore, be adverse but mitigated with implementation of Mitigation Measures HAZ-5a and HAZ-5b.
-Although under this alternative project components would be located closer to the construction water wells, implementation of Mitigation Measures HAZ-5a and HAZ-5b would mitigate for impacts to local groundwater quality by ensuring that proper spill prevention and response plans are in place prior to the start of construction and operation of the new facilities.
+Impact HYD-7: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 and would, therefore, be adverse but mitigated under NEPA. with implementation of Mitigation Measures HAZ-5a and HAZ-5b have been provided.
+Although under this alternative project components would be located closer to the construction water wellswell 6a on Rough Acres Ranch, implementation of Mitigation Measures HAZ-5a and HAZ-5b would mitigate for impacts to local groundwater quality by ensuring that proper spill prevention and response plans are in place prior to the start of construction and operation of the new facilities.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-8: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project, would not be adverse, and under CEQA would be considered less than significant (Class III).
+Impact HYD-8: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project, would not be adverse under NEPA, and under CEQA would be considered less than significant (Class III).